mrahmansagar/proUtils/README.md

 # proUtils
-Process Utilities (proUtils) repository contains all the helper functions that are used in different projects.
+Process Utilities (proUtils) repository is a package that contains all the helper functions are used in my different projects.